shahabcodes/IntelligentHealth/README.md

 ## Project_ML.ipynb
 This is the jupyter notebook which consist of complete code.
 This is used to explain the working of each and every module used in the project.

-## GUI.jpeg
-This file contains the screenshot of the built GUI which shows the working of the system

 # Working with GUI
 ## Step 1:
 Enter the name in the provided space infront of the label as "Name of the Patient".
 It is the mandatory field which user have to enter in order to get result.